vicsz/pcf-cloud-lab/README.md

 Cloud Native Lab - Simple Workshop demonstrating Cloud-Native development with Spring Boot and Pivotal Cloud Foundry.

+>> WORK IN PROGRESS -- update of cloud-lab repo -- but with templating examples.

 # Items covered:

 ## Spring Boot